What's the key to surviving a plane crash? Skilled crew, strong seats and wings that detach

 After watching videos of a Delta Air Lines jet catch fire upon landing and flip over on a Toronto runway, it's fair to wonder how anyone could have survived.

-But aviation experts said it was not surprising that all 76 passengers and four crew walked away from Monday's disaster, with only 21 suffering minor injuries.
+But aviation experts said it was not surprising that all 76 passengers and four crew walked away from Monday's disaster, with 21 people suffering minor injuries and only one still hospitalized on Wednesday.
 It's a credit, they said, to advances in plane design as well as a crew that flawlessly executed an evacuation plan.

 "When I first saw (footage of) that aircraft upside down at the airport, I was like: ‘How can that happen?
 And how can anybody survive that?’”
 Michael McCormick, an assistant professor and program coordinator for air traffic management at Embry-Riddle Aeronautical University in Daytona Beach, Florida, said.
 “It was absolutely astounding to watch the people actually climbing out.”

-But McCormick and others said the fact there were only minor injuries shows that passenger jet design and engineering has greatly improved over time.
+McCormick and others said the fact that there were only minor injuries shows that passenger jet design and engineering have greatly improved over time.

 Fuel tanks are stored in the wings, so the wings are designed to break off in a crash to remove a seriously explosive hazard, he said.
 The tail-like fin of a plane known as a vertical stabilizer is frangible — or easily broken — meaning an aircraft that has flipped over can stay flat on the ground and passengers and crew are able to evacuate, he said.